khakhalin/notes/00_words_to_lookup.md

 * Hadoop vs Spark video: https://hackr.io/blog/hadoop-vs-spark
 * Kubernetes and Docker video (30 min): https://www.youtube.com/watch?v=u8dW8DrcSmo
 * JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
-* YAML - some standard for keeping stuff that's like XML, but human-readable.
-Who uses it?
-Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))
+* YAML - some standard for keeping stuff that's like XML or JSON, but human-readable.
+Apparently much hated, as it breaks at edge cases.
 * Avro
 * Parquet (data storage format)
 	* data warehouse technologies